Investor Home

 c.
 Mutual funds, individual securities, or others.

-In many cases the simplest way to invest in Stocks (domestic and International), Bonds, and Real Estate is through Mutual Funds.
+In many cases the simplest way to invest in Stocks (domestic and International), Bonds, and Real Estate is through Mutual Funds and/or ETFs.
 A major advantage of mutual funds is that they provide diversification within the asset class.
-Stocks, bonds, and Real Estate Investment Trusts can also be purchased individually through Stock Brokers.
+Stocks, bonds, and Real Estate Investment Trusts can also be purchased ndividually through Stock Brokers.
 Private funds are primarily used by institutional investors to invest in Venture Capital and Alternative investments.
 Tangibles can be purchased through various sources.

 d.
 Market timing.

 Active strategies typically involve both security selection and timing the market (buying and selling) based on the belief that securities and markets are over or undervalued.
-While there are some individuals (See Bulls & Bears) and firms that have been successful in market timing over certain periods, most studies show that attempts to time the markets are counterproductive.
-See Pitfalls of Market Timing from Frank Russell, The Vanguard Group's The Dangers of Market Timing, and Long-Term Investors Are the Real Experts by James K. Glassman in The Washington Post.
+While there are some individuals and firms that have been successful in market timing over certain periods, most studies show that attempts to time the markets are counterproductive.

 "No one on Wall Street has ever figured out how to time stocks' swings perfectly.
 Most people, in fact, fail miserably at timing."